sktime/sktime/docs/source/get_involved/code_of_conduct.rst

 sktime project including, but not limited to, in-person focus groups and workshops, and communications online via GitHub.

-The communicty council of sktime (see current composition on "roles") is responsible for defining the Code of Conduct, and can be contacted under info@sktime.org.
+The Code of Conduct Committee of sktime is responsible for defining and enforcing the Code of Conduct, according to Section 4 below.

-The Code of Conduct Committee of sktime is responsible for enforcing the Code of Conduct.
+Reports of Code of Conduct Committee can be made as outlined in Section 3.

-Reports can be made via the sktime issue tracker, and will be kept confidential.
+The community council of sktime (see current composition on "roles") is responsible for ensuring that resolutions of the Code of Conduct committee are adhered to, and can be contacted under info@sktime.org.

 2 Code of Conduct
 -----------------